urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/09 Functional programming.md

         double increment = 10.0;
         Consumer<Product> increasePrice = product -> product.setPrice(product.getPrice() + increment);
         increasePrice.accept(soap); // soap.price will be set to 20
-  BiConsumer<Input1Type, Input2Type>
+    Consumer<InputType> andThen(Consumer<? super InputType>)
+      Returns a composed Consumer that performs, in sequence, this operation followed by the provided one BiConsumer<Input1Type, Input2Type>
     void accept()
       Is the abstract method that defines